shinra-electric/OpenDune-Build-Script/README.md

 Game data from the original game is required, and should be placed in your Application Support folder

 > [!NOTE]
-> There may be small graphical corruptions on Apple Silicon builds
+> There may be small graphical corruptions on Apple Silicon builds<br>
 > This is believed to be an issue with SDL